Teamwork/kommentaar/doc/syntax.markdown

 - `optional`        – parameter can be blank; this is the default, but specifying it explicitly may be useful in some cases.
 - `readonly`        – parameter cannot be set by the user from the request body or query/form parameters.
-Attempting to set it will be ignored or result in an error.
+Attempting to set it will be or result in an error.
 - `default: v1`     – default value.
-- `enum: v1 v2 ...` – parameter must be one one of the values.
+- `enum: v1 v2 ..`  – parameter must be one one of the values.
 - `range: n-n`      – parameter must be within this range; either number can be `0` to indicate there is no lower or upper limit (only useful for numeric parameters).
+- `schema: path`    – use a JSON schema file (as JSON as YAML) to describe this parameter, ignoring the Kommentaar directives for it.
+The path is relative to the file in which it's found.
 - Any [format from JSON schema][json-schema-format].

 Examples: